cerner/fhir.cerner.com/content/millennium/r4/financial/coverage.md

 _Implementation Notes_

+* For Private Coverages, only Encounter-level Coverages may be deleted.
-* Only Encounter-level Coverages may be deleted.
-Deletes are not currently supported for Patient-level Coverages.
+* For Public Coverages, both Encounter-level and Patient-level Coverages may be deleted.

 ### Authorization Types